MƒH Our Pathway ~ Our Past, Our Present, Our Future

 I

-I watch with alarm the spectre of revisionism through the lens of directors and producers, not only in Hollywood, Pine Tree, and all the famous film studios worldwide.
+I watch with alarm the spectre of revisionism through the lens of directors and producers, in Hollywood, Pine Tree, and all the famous film studios worldwide.

 This betrays my age.
-I watch so-called 'docu-dramas' and find no link with the facts I lived through, no link with the facts I learned, but instead, history revised to require me to watch through the lens of the 21st Century.
+I watch so-called 'docu-dramas' and find no link with the facts I lived through, no link with the facts I learned, but instead, history revised to require me to watch only through the fickle lens of the Twenty-First Century.

 I started to watch the new BBC drama World on Fire this week (October 2019).
 25 minutes was 25 minutes too long.
 The actors had no concept of the characters and personalities of the people they believed they accurately portrayed when they are, themselves, too young to imagine a world before 1990, let alone even 1980.
 So, four decades back from that is a non-starter.